Safeguarding as culture, not compliance: reshaping institutional support for students at risk

 Presentation

-Over the past two years, the University of Derby has redesigned its safeguarding infrastructure to respond to rising complexity of student need, particularly in mental health, domestic abuse and crisis-related risk.
+This session by the University of Derby explores how a whole-institution safeguarding transformation can move practice beyond compliance and into a culture of shared responsibility, early intervention, and student empowerment.
+Over the past two years, the provider has redesigned its safeguarding infrastructure to respond to the rising complexity of student need, particularly in mental health, domestic abuse and crisis-related risk.